Halloween schedules and events for the Killeen-Fort Hood area

 Oct.
 16

-Local residents can join the library for a free showing of the “Hocus Pocus” movie at the Beltonian Theater, 219 E. Central Ave., Belton, Oct.
+The library will host a free showing of the “Hocus Pocus” movie at the Beltonian Theater, 219 E. Central Ave., Belton, Oct.
 16 at 3 and 6 p.m.
 Reservations are required.
 Drop by the Stewart C. Meyer Harker Heights Public Library or call 254-953-5491 to reserve your tickets.
 Attendees can meet the Sanderson Sisters and wear family friendly costumes of any genre.
 Themed food and drinks can be purchased from the theater.

 Oct.
 29